erkannt/lgbtq-roma-sinti-action-group/content/home.md

 #### Traveller Mental Health Conference on 22nd November
 <img src="/2022-11-traveller-mental-health-conference-1.jpg" width=300/>

-The National Action Group for LGBTI+ Traveller and Roma Rights had a stand at the Traveller Mental Health Conference.
+The National Action Group for LGBTI+ Traveller and Roma Rights had a stand at the Traveller Mental Health Conference on 22nd Nvoember.
 [Learn more](/news)

 #### Peer-Research was launched on 14th November
 <img src="/launch-oein.jpg" width=300/>